McDonald's Protests Over Sexual Harassment Grow As Shareholders Meet

 Protests against alleged sexual harassment of McDonald's employees are planned for 13 cities from Los Angeles to Miami on Thursday.

-The issue will also be a focus at the company's shareholder meeting in Dallas.
-Workers and others protesting McDonald's handling of sexual harassment will be joined there by several Democratic presidential hopefuls calling for greater protections for workers and the formation of a workers' union.
+The issue also will be a focus at the company's shareholder meeting in Dallas.
+Workers and others protesting the company's handling of sexual harassment will be joined there by several Democratic presidential hopefuls calling for greater protections for workers and the formation of a workers' union.

 This ratchets up an ongoing fight that escalated this week.
-Workers, with support from the Times Up Legal Defense Fund and the Fight for $15 union, filed 25 sexual harassment complaints against the company, most of them at the Equal Employment Opportunity Commission.
-That's in addition to more than 25 similar complaints filed in the last three years.
+Workers, with support from the Time's Up Legal Defense Fund and the Fight for $15 union, filed 25 sexual harassment complaints against the company, most of them at the Equal Employment Opportunity Commission.
+That's in addition to more than 25 similar complaints filed in the past three years.

 The claims allege everything from lewd comments and groping to retaliation.